Polymer/old-docs-site/1.0/docs/devguide/tests.md

     `wct` automatically finds all of the browsers on your system and runs your tests against each one.

-## Stubs
+## Create stub methods

-Replace element default implementations with custom methods.
-Useful for catching side effects
+Stubs enable you to replace default implementations with custom methods.
+This is useful for catching side effects.

-Don't have to use it directly on an element reference.
-You can override an implementation for all elements of a given type.

     setup(function() {
       stub('paper-button', {